dalekirkwood/home-assistant.io/source/_integrations/twilio_call.markdown

 {% configuration %}
 from_number:
   description: "An [E.164](https://en.wikipedia.org/wiki/E.164) formatted phone number, like +14151234567.
+If using a trial account, you must first set up a 'trial number' from the Twilio dashboard and insert that here.
 See [Twilio's guide to formatting phone numbers](https://www.twilio.com/help/faq/phone-numbers/how-do-i-format-phone-numbers-to-work-internationally) for more information."
   required: true
   type: string
 name: